VanditGupta/Clinical-Churn-Prediction/README.md

 - Adjust `num_boost_round` in training for faster/slower training
 - Modify cross-validation folds based on dataset size
 - SHAP analysis can be computationally intensive - consider using a subset for large datasets
+- Model and explainer are loaded once at API startup for optimal performance

+### Web Application Issues

+1. **FastAPI not starting**: Check if port 8000 is available
+2. **Streamlit not connecting**: Verify FastAPI is running on localhost:8000
+3. **SHAP visualization errors**: Ensure matplotlib backend is properly configured
+4. **MLflow UI crashes**: Use `--workers 1` flag and ensure compatible numpy/pandas versions

 ## 📄 License